DBrandvold/CS455-project-dot-connect-/README.md

 That is it.

-Planned features
+Planned Features:
 ----------------
-The planned features are features for the game that i hope in the future i can add on to it.
+These are the features for the game that I hope I can add on to it in the future.

-- The first add on would be to make the game 1 player, so to make a computer AI play against the user
+- The first add on would be to make the game 1 player functional, to allow a computer’s AI play against the user.
-- the second would be for users to play each other on there own devices at the moment the only way to play is 2 players locally on one phone
+- The second would be for users to play each other on their own devices.
+At the moment, the only way to play is for 2 players to play on one phone.
-- The third would be able to save a game and when you leave the app and come back you would have the option to start a new game or continue the previous game (i have added a button to the starting screen that would ta1ke you to the main game page but ive disabled the button for obvious reasons that it can not save games yet)
+- The third would be able to save a game so when you leave the app and come back you would have the option to start a new game or continue the previous game.
+(I have added a button to the startPage screen that would take you to the mainPage, but I've disabled the button, as it can not save games yet.)

-those are the main add ons I would like to work achieve first, then after that probably add better graphics or alittle more color so its not so plain.
+Those are the main add-ons I would like to complete.
+After this, I would like to add better graphics and a little more color so it's not so plain.

-Known issues and limitations
+Known Issues and Limitations:
 ----------------------------
-An issue i am having is when one line entered completes to squares for somereason its only giving a score of 1 instead of two since if you make a squares the you get a point so if you make two squares it should be 2 but for some reason the the Score values are only going up by 1.
+An issue I am having is when one line is added that completes two squares.
+For some reason it's only giving a score of 1 instead of two.
+If you make a square, you get a point.
+So if you make two squares, it should be 2.
+For some reason the score values are only going up by 1.
+Another problem is that the Dot connects logo on the startPage screen has an error message.
+In expo problems, it states that the file cannot be found and yet the image still gets displayed when i run the game on my phone.
+But I don’t really want to change it since it works.

-so i had a big issue that made it so i could not identify objects in the grid array that the issue was resolved April 6, when i realized to check the objects i was using the object.id which is a string and adding a number which wouldn't add 1 like 1+1=2 it was doing string 1 + 1 = string 11.
+I also had a big issue where I  could not identify objects in the grid array.
+This issue was resolved on April 6, when I checked the objects I was using.
+The object.id, which is a string, was adding a number value, which wouldn't add 1 like 1+1=2, it was doing a string 1 + 1 = a string value of 11.

 Credit
 ------
 Derek Brandvold